xan1000/SoundboardRipper/README.md

 # Running SoundboardRipper

-**NOTE:** The following instructions assumes the .NET 6 runtime has been installed and is on the PATH.
+**NOTE:** The following instructions assumes the .NET 6 runtime has been installed and is present within the PATH.

 To execute the program use the following command in the terminal: